martno/exprec/README.md

 * Track your experiments for experiment comparison and reproducibility
 * Minimum setup: only two lines of code required
 * Framework agnostic - works with any machine learning/deep learning framework
+* Records source code, terminal output and installed packages.
+The user can also track hyperparameters, values over time (e.g. training loss) as well as images related to the experiment
 * Experiments are saved locally - nothing is saved in the cloud